 We conduct environmental education for all employees as another measure for fulfilling our social responsibility to protect the global environment.

 The Safety & Environment Department and the environment units of individual business locations lead environmental education initiatives.
-The Safety & Environment Department conducts fundamental environmental education activities, the purposes of which are to enlighten and raise awareness of environmental protection, and promote understanding of the UACJ Group’s Basic Stance on the Environment.
+The Safety & Environment Department conducts fundamental environmental education activities, the purposes of which are to enlighten and raise awareness of environmental protection, and promote understanding of the UACJ Group’s Basic Environmental Policies.
 Meanwhile, the environment units of individual business locations carry out environmental education initiatives to foster the skills and numbers of internal auditors needed to ensure that each business location conducts its daily activities with sensitivity toward the environment.
-In fiscal 2016, internal auditor training also included content on changes included in the 2015 edition of the ISO14001 standard.

 We encourage employees to obtain public qualifications in environmental fields and are developing a workforce that is capable of appropriately responding to trends in environmental regulation.
 Individual business locations conduct general environmental education programs and special education programs for employees engaged in work that could have significant environmental impacts.